percona/postgres/contrib/pg_tde/documentation/docs/setup.md

     ALTER SYSTEM SET shared_preload_libraries = 'pg_tde';
     ```

-## 2. Restart the PostgreSQL Cluster
+## 2. Restart the PostgreSQL cluster

 Restart the `postgresql` cluster to apply the configuration.